itinero/routing2/README.md

 [![Build status](https://build.anyways.eu/app/rest/builds/buildType:(id:anyways_Openplannerteam_ItineroTiledRouting)/statusIcon)](https://build.anyways.eu/viewType.html?buildTypeId=anyways_Openplannerteam_ItineroTiledRouting)

-A new temporary repository for v2 routing core, being tile-based.
+The new for the v2 routing core.
 This is part of the work done by the awesome [open planner team](https://openplanner.team/).

 ## Goals of this project

-To consume routable tiles:
+To consume routable tiles and make Itinero more flexible.
+Itinero should be able to update data in the routing graph and be able to handle more dynamic scenarios.
+Itinero should be able to do route planning using live OSM changes.

 ![Image of tiles for ghent](./docs/routable-tiles-ghent.png)

-More detailed goals are:

-- Experiment with tiled-routing.
-- Build a fully functioning prototype of what Itinero 2 should be and:
-  - Merge this with the current routing core when finished.
-  - Or transplant the most valuable concepts over to the current routing core without breaking too much.
-- Experiment to see if all the current features of the routing core can be implemented using Itinero 2's new concepts.
-  - Island detections is one, how to do this when using multiple tiles?
-  - Configurable profiles and changes to profiles?
-  - Preprocessing & updating data.

 ## Requirements on top of what Itinero is now:

 The main thing is to build a tile-based datastructure that replaces (or expands) the current routerdb concept.
 This should also enable distributed preprocessing of the data.
 It would be awesome to:

+- [x] Have the route planner load data automatically from [Routeable Tiles](https://github.com/openplannerteam/routable-tiles).
-- Live load updates, meaning we can have immidate updates to the routing graph.
+- [ ] Live load updates, meaning we can have immediate updates to the routing graph.
-- We can add any data to the edges and make this configurable:
-  - Distance.
-  - Custom costs.
-- We can add any data to the vertices and make this configurable:
+  - [ ] Keep multiple version in memory at the same time.
+- [ ] We can precompute edge data:
+  - [ ] Update this on-the-fly when not there.
+  - [ ] Experiment with:
+    - [ ] Dynamic travel times.
+- [ ] We can precompute vertex data:
+  - [ ] Update this on-the-fly when not there.
+  - [ ] Experiment with:
-  - Turn costs.
+    - [ ] Turn costs.
-  - Intersection costs.
+    - [ ] Intersection costs.
-  - Meta data.

 ## Status